-The Akron-Canton Regional Foodbank is excited to expand into a second facility this summer with the new Stark County Campus.
+The Akron-Canton Regional Foodbank is excited to expand into a second facility with the new Stark County Campus.
 Located at 1365 Cherry Ave.
 NE in Canton, the purpose-built facility will help the Foodbank change the history of hunger relief, helping to ensure regular access to healthy food while also connecting the community to local resources and one another.
 The Foodbank has been serving food programs in Stark County for many years, and now we’re honored to have the privilege to reside alongside our Canton friends.

 If you have thoughts or suggestions on future programming offerings, please email firstname.lastname@example.org or call 330.535.6900.

-Engage with your Foodbank in Canton
+Volunteer with your Foodbank in Canton

 The Stark County Campus now offers volunteer opportunities.
 Morning and afternoon shifts will be available each week in the AEP Foundation Volunteer Center for volunteers to sort, inspect or pack donated food based on the needs of the day.
 Volunteers may also support administrative tasks or assist in the Werner Family Marketplace by distributing fresh produce to hunger-relief partners.

 New volunteer positions will be available in the Keith D. Monda Family Food Pantry & Resource Center beginning August 3, 2021.
 Tech-savvy volunteers are requested to help community members place food orders at an online kiosk, while detail-oriented volunteers are needed to pack food orders and stock the pantry.